Kingdom of Chitral: Wars of Succession

 Without any law of succession, a long war of succession ensued between Aman ul-Mulk's sons after his death.
 Aman's younger son, Afzal ul-Mulk, proclaimed himself ruler during the absence of his elder brother.
 He then proceeded to eliminate several of his brothers, potential contenders to his throne.
 This initiated a war of succession, which lasted three years.
 Afzal ul-Mulk was killed by his uncle, Sher Afzal, the stormy petrel of Chitral and a long-time thorn in his father's side.
-He held Chitral for under a month, then fled into Afghan territory upon Nizam ul-Mulks return.
+He held Chitral for under a month, then fled into Afghan territory upon Nizam ul-Mulk's return.
 Nizam, Afzal ul-Mulk's eldest brother and the rightful heir, then succeeded in December of the same year.
-At about that time, Chitral came under the British sphere of influence following the Durand Line Agreement, which delineated the border between Afghanistan and the British Indian Empire.
-Nizam ul-Mulk's possessions in Kafiristan and the Kunar Valley were recognised as Afghan territory and ceded to the Amir.
-Within a year, Nizam was himself murdered by yet another ambitious younger brother, Amir ul-Mulk.
-The approach of the Chitral Expedition, a strong military force composed of British and Kashmiri troops prompted Amir to eventually surrender, his patron, the Umra Khan fled to Jandul.
+At about that time, Chitral came under the British sphere of influence following the Durand Line Agreement, which delineated the border between Emirate of Afghanistan and the British Indian Empire.
+Nizam ul-Mulk's possessions in Kafiristan and the Kunar Valley were recognised as Afghan territory and he was forced to cede them to Abdur Rahman Khan.
+Within a year, Nizam was himself murdered by his another ambitious younger brother, Amir ul-Mulk.
+In 1895 the British agent in Gilgit Agency, Sir George Scott Robertson was besieged in Chitral Fort for 48 days, and was finally relieved by two British Forces, one marching from Gilgit and the other from Nowshera.
+The approach of the Chitral Expedition, a strong military force composed of British and Kashmiri troops, prompted Amir to eventually surrender.
+His ally Umra Khan fled to Jandul.